Future-Secure-AI/microsoft-graph/docs/approach.md

 individual methods we can call.
 And there's also [`msgraph-typescript-typings`](https://github.com/microsoftgraph/msgraph-typescript-typings) which defines the models, however nothing appears to exist to pull these basic concepts together into a SDK.

-This project takes `msgraph-typescript-typings` DTOs, injects strongly typed IDs in them and adds a simple (hopefully elegant) layer that allows individual operations to be added.
+This project implements `msgraph-typescript-typings` DTOs without using `@microsoft/microsoft-graph-client` as it added negligible value.